tamylaa/clodo-framework/docs/FRAMEWORK-ARCHITECTURE-OVERVIEW.md

-# LEGO Framework Architecture Overview
+# CLODO Framework Architecture Overview

 ## Framework Philosophy

-The LEGO Framework implements a sophisticated **component-based architecture** where reusable "Lego bricks" can be snapped together to build complex enterprise applications.
+The CLODO Framework implements a sophisticated **component-based architecture** where reusable "Clodo bricks" can be snapped together to build complex enterprise applications.
 Each component handles one concern perfectly, enabling rapid development of autonomous, domain-specific services.

 ## Core Architecture